vre-hub/vre-hub.github.io/docs/tech-docs/services/jupyterhub.md

 #### OIDC token exchange - Rucio JupyterLab extension configuration

 The Rucio JupyterLab extension configuration documentation can be found on the JupyterLab Extensions [section](../../extensions/rucio-jupyterlab/configuration.md).

-To use OIDC tokens as the authentication method for the extension, the Jupyter server needs to exchange an access token with the IdP.
-This would need to be
+To use OIDC tokens as the authentication method for the extension, the Jupyter server (the user session) needs to exchange an access token with the IdP.
+To do so:
-configured on the hub side, as shown below.
+1. Enable the `token-exchange` grant type on the registered client (requires admin privileges).
+2. Add the token exchange configuration on the jupyterhub deployment (see below).

 VRE `hub.extraConfig` configuration for the OIDC token exchange:
 ```yaml